TimeSnake/basic-bukkit/WorldManager.md

 - `allowPlayerDamage` - allows players to get damage
 - `allowFoodChange` - allows players to lose food
 - `allowItemFrameRotate` - allows players to rotate item frames
+- `allowEatCake` - allows players to eat cakes (if not set, prevents dropping candles on cakes)

+- `lockedBlockInventories` - list of materials of blocks with an inventory, which are locked (players can not open it)

 ### World-Border